 Can one co- owner Practise the invention without the other's agreement?
 License the patent without the other's agreement?
 Assign its share of the patent without the other's agreement?
 Sue for infringement without the other's agreement?
-Germany Yes.
+Germany 嬕 Yes.
+No. Yes.
+Yes.
 For its own benefit and provided it does not damage other co-owners.
-Profits to be shared among co owners in proportion to their shares No. Consent of all co-owners required for both exclusive and non-exclusive licences Yes.
-But disposal of whole patent requires agreement of all coowners Yes.
-But must bring claims for all coowners France Yes.
-But must compensate the other non-exploiting owners fairly.
-Compensation is settled by Court in absence of agreement Yes & no. Consent of all owners needed for exclusive licences.
-Non-exclusive licences can be granted without consent, but must notify the others and pay fair compensation to the other non-exploiting owners Yes.
-Subject to right of pre-emption by other co-owners for 3 months.
+Profits to be shared among co owners in proportion to their shares Consent of all co- owners required for both exclusive and non- exclusive licences But disposal of whole patent requires agreement of all co- owners But must bring claims for all co-owners France 📋 Yes.
+Yes & no. Yes.
+Yes.
+But must compensate the other non- exploiting owners fairly.
+Compensation is settled by Court in absence of agreement Consent of all owners needed for exclusive licences.
+Non-exclusive licences can be granted without consent, but must notify the others and pay fair compensation to the other non-exploiting owners Subject to right of pre-emption by other co-owners for 3 months.
 Price is fixed by Court in absence of agreement.
-1 month from decision of Court is allowed for parties to forego sale or purchase of the co-owner's share Yes.
-A co-owner can sue for infringement for its own exclusive benefit but must notify other co-owners
+1 month from decision of Court is allowed for parties to forego sale or purchase of the co-owner's share A co-owner can sue for infringement for its own exclusive benefit but must notify other co-owners